narenranjit/the-over-engineered-resume/public/resume.md

 - Architected most of the technical stack, laying the foundation for the team’s future growth.
 - Created **a front-end framework** to bootstrap simulations, still actively used over 12 years later.
-- Built an innovative, IE6-compatible cross-iframe communication framework for real-time multiplayer applications.
+- Built an innovative IE6-compatible cross-iframe communication framework for real-time multiplayer apps.

 ### Symantec